jscoox/jscoox.github.com/slot-machine/README.md

 # js-game-slot-machine

-ES6 module based slot machine, with results fetched from an API -- or in this case, a JSON file
+Canvas ES6 module based slot machine, with results fetched from an API -- or in this case, a JSON file

+NOTE: There are only 3 possible combinations, given the list of possible JSONS that are fetched:
+- answer1.json
+- answer2.json
+- answer3.json

+For a realtime interaction, with different outcomes, a backend environment -- like Node with express -- is necessary.

 ## General guidelines